THARAGESHWARAN-SATHYAMOORTHY/Sigma-Internship-Coding-Challenge/Model/README.md

 # Prediction Model and Optimal Index's

 I have done this additional prediction model and visualized the actual and predicted results.
+This is an example of how the models works on the actual and predicted data.

 Example Usage: